backfootdrive/Covid-Dashboard-Python/README.md

         "interval": 300
     }
 ```

+"news" refers to the parameters used for the NewsAPI, valid parameters can be found [here](https://newsapi.org/docs). "interval" being the time between automated updates.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.